Preparing balance sheets can help attract investors by painting a clear picture of your small business financials.

 Balance sheets are usually drafted at the end of accounting periods: monthly, quarterly, or yearly.
 It’s a good idea to look at these documents alongside others such as income statements (which show long-term profits minus losses) and cash-flow statements (which show how quickly revenue is collected).
 A financial advisor can help you create and analyze these financial statements for a clear picture of your cash flow.

 Balance sheets can be created with ease, even if you’re not an accounting professional.
+Beyond balance sheets, you can improve your chances when applying for credit by taking key steps to prepare and learning how to develop a good credit application.
 The U.S. Small Business Administration (SBA) offers free online learning courses on running a successful business as well as live webinars, which may include courses on accounting.

 Bookkeepers and Certified Public Accountants (CPAs) can also be invaluable.
 Consider enlisting a bookkeeper for day-to-day accounting and a CPA to prepare and analyze statements to help plan your financial future.
 With an accountant, financial advisor, and banker, you can form a helpful team to assist you.